misiektoja/instagram_monitor/docs/troubleshooting.md

 Examples on this page use the PyPI command `instagram_monitor`.
 If you chose another installation, replace that command with the matching [command prefix](usage.md#command-format).
 The setup wizard and `--help` also print commands for the detected installation.

-If a dotenv file cannot be read or is not UTF-8, monitoring stops with the file path and repair guidance.
-Save it as UTF-8 and check its read permissions.
+If a dotenv file cannot be opened or is not UTF-8, monitoring stops with the file path and the repair step for that cause.
 Doctor reports the failed load and continues the remaining checks.

 <a id="doctor-preflight"></a>
 ## Doctor Preflight